oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 ## Update the NGINX operator
 After the NGINX operator is installed and running, to change some configuration of the NGINX operator, use `helm upgrade` to achieve this.
 ```
+# To update configuration on a helm chart 'nginx-operator'
 $ helm upgrade nginx-operator ingress-nginx/ingress-nginx [flags]
 ```